French troops should hunt Qaeda beyond Mali borders: army chief

 The two journalists were shot by their captors shortly after being kidnapped earlier this month as they emerged from an interview with a representative of the MNLA Tuareg group in the northern desert city of Kidal, a hotbed of rebel activity.

-These groups have come under pressure since the killings of the journalists.
-Tuareg rebels in Kidal on Thursday officially handed control of the government buildings they occupied to United Nations peacekeepers.

-Adama Kamissoko, the governor of Kidal, said there had been minor demonstrations by pro-separatist rebel supporters.

-Highlighting the continuing threat, Guillaud said French troops had fought and “neutralized” a number of militants from al Qaeda’s North African wing AQIM on Wednesday night, about 250 km (150 miles) west of Tessalit in the far north of Mali.
+Highlighting the continuing threat, Guillaud said French troops had fought and “neutralized” a number of militants from al Qaeda’s North African wing (AQIM) on Wednesday night, about 250 km (155 miles) west of Tessalit in the far north of Mali.

-“In Mali, it’s not finished,” he said.
+“In Mali, it’s not finished,” Guillaud said.
 “We need to adapt to circumstances.
-There are still suicide attacks, assassinations of our compatriots and there are (legislative)elections.”
+There are still suicide attempts, assassinations of our compatriots and there are (legislative)elections.”